nickbjones21/HW06/README.md

 This project has taken the shape of a 4-paged JQuery Mobile app designed for managing general appointments and basic scheduling.

-Built by Nicholas Jones for PROG209
+Built by Nicholas Jones and Akiel Taylor for PROG209